zebrapurring/immich-native-macos/README.md

-# Native Immich
+# Native Immich on macOS

-This repository provides instructions and helper scripts to install [Immich](https://github.com/immich-app/immich) without Docker, natively.

-macOS installation is available in the [README-macOS.md](./README-macOS.md)
+Installing immich natively on macOS is 99% the same as installing on linux.
+This document highlights the differences

 ### Notes

- * This is tested on Ubuntu 22.04 (on both x86 and aarch64) as the host distro, but it will be similar on other distros.
+ * This is tested on macOS Monterey and Sonoma (x86).

- * This guide installs Immich to `/var/lib/immich`.
+ * This guide installs Immich to `/opt/services/immich`.
 To change it, replace it to the directory you want in this README and `install.sh`'s `$IMMICH_PATH`.

  * The [install.sh](install.sh) script currently is using Immich v1.106.4.
 It should be noted that due to the fast-evolving nature of Immich, the install script may get broken if you replace the `$TAG` to something more recent.

- * `mimalloc` is deliberately disabled as this is a native install and sharing system library makes more sense.

  * `pgvector` is used instead of `pgvecto.rs` that the official Immich uses to remove an additional Rust build dependency.